PePacheco/PePacheco/README.md

 - 📜 Studying Computer Science at PUCRS

-- 🔭 Used to work as a Back-end Developer
+- 🔭 Work as an iOS Developer at Zup

 <h3 align="left">Connect with me:</h3>
 <p align="left">